-When it comes to fire protection in schools, you will want to be prepared.
-From elementary schools to college campuses, a lot of young lives are at stake when a fire breaks out in a school.
+When it comes to fire protection for schools, you will want to be prepared.
+From elementary schools to college campuses, a lot of young lives are at stake if a fire breaks out in a school.

 Having the proper fire protection systems and fire safety measures in place can help your students stay safe if a fire occurs at school.
 Schools must have proper fire protection in place for the students, staff, and building to be protected.

 Fires in schools can be extremely devastating.
 There are more than 4,000 fires at schools each and every year, according to a study by FEMA.
 And while fatalities are rare in these fires – partially owing to regular fire drills and fast responses from fire departments, they still cause 75 injuries per year, and more than $66 million in avoidable property loss.

 The most common causes of school fires were cooking (42%), intentional action (24%), and heating (10%).
 In many cases (75%) the fire was confined to the place of origin – and didn’t spread throughout the rest of the school.

 Keeping flammable objects safe, therefore, is incredibly important for the prevention of school fires, and to mitigate any potentially damaging effects.

 That’s why a fire retardant spray is such an important product for modern schools.
 By using a fire retardant spray, vulnerable items and surfaces can be treated to resist the source of a flame or fire, making it less likely that the fire will spread throughout the building.
 Let’s take a closer look at the different types of school fire protection.

 Fire Suppression – Fire Suppression systems may be needed in schools in kitchens, laboratories, and other places with special hazards.
 Commercial kitchen hoods are probably needed if your school has a cafeteria that is preparing large amounts of food.
 Many schools have labs with hazardous chemicals.
 These labs may need fire suppression systems to effectively extinguish a fire.